Robert Leslie, Philadelphia, Baltimore & London

 Recent exciting discovery!
 An American Chronometer Maker & Inventor of the "Nautical Watch"

 Robert Leslie is best known as the principal in the Philadelphia firm Leslie & Price.
 However, few collectors know that he made both clocks and watches for Thomas Jefferson, was commissioned to make Jefferson's “Great Clock” at Monticello, and was in the forefront of invention in Philadelphia during the 1790's.
 In fact, Robert Leslie was awarded the first clock and the first watch patents in America, effective January, 1787, signed by George Washington.
-He received additional patents in both America and in England in 1793 that further evidence his work on some of the greatest challenges in horology at the time including constant force and chronometer escapements, pendent winding for watches, and torsion pendulums for clocks.
+He received additional patents in both America and in England that further evidence his work on some of the greatest challenges in horology at the time including constant force and chronometer escapements, pendent winding for watches, and torsion pendulums for clocks.
 Leslie relocates to London after a dispute with the Philadelphia clock and watch guild where he manufactures this watch and perhaps other of his inventions in partnership with Joseph Dodds.